dawood9598/vault-secrets-management/README.md

 6. Create a Vault token for accessing SSH credentials.
 7. Enable the database secrets engine for Postgres.
 8. Configure Vault to manage Postgres with a readonly role.
-9. Configure the SSH secrets engine to sign SSH client certificates
+9. Configure the SSH secrets engine to sign public SSH key

 # Creating new vault admin user
 ```